Interdisciplinary and Cross-Cultural Research (ICCR)

 A unique opportunity

-You will be encouraged to adopt an interdisciplinary and comparative perspective in your research.
+You will be encouraged to adopt an interdisciplinary perspective in your research.
 Expert advisers are available from across the university and a range of national cultural institutions located in Canberra including the National Museum of Australia, the National Library of Australia, the National Portrait Gallery and the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 Off-campus study

 The program also caters for students who wish to be based off-campus.
-For Melbourne-based students regular seminars are held at ANU House.

-The ICCR program offers:
+The Heritage and Museum Studies program offers:

-Apply to the ICCR Program
+Apply to the HDR Program

 HDR Coursework requirements